Deadly Disease found in Irish hares and rabbits – public asked to report any sightings as Irish Coursing Club Licences suspended with immediate effect

 Date Released: Friday, August 9, 2019

 A disease fatal to rabbits and hares, but of no risk to humans, has been confirmed in the wild in Ireland for the first time.
-The Department of Culture, Heritage and the Gaeltacht’s National Parks and Wildlife Service (NPWS) is asking the public to report any suspected cases.
+The Department of Housing, Local Government and Heritage's National Parks and Wildlife Service (NPWS) is asking the public to report any suspected cases.

 Rabbit haemorrhagic disease (RHD) was first reported in domestic (farmed) rabbits in China in 1984 killing millions of animals within one year of its discovery.
 By 1986 this viral disease had been found in continental Europe and has since spread globally leading to significant mortality in wild populations of rabbits.